 - A left-behind parent must work within the Egyptian court system in order to obtain legal custody of the child in Egypt.

 - Egyptian mothers of children born to a non-Egyptian father may request an Egyptian passport for the child from any Egyptian consulate.

-- Foreign custody orders are not generally recognized in Egypt, and will not be given any weight unless they are in compliance with Sharia law.
+- Foreign custody orders are not generally recognized in Egypt and will not be given any weight unless they are deemed to be in compliance with Sharia law.

 - By law, visitation depends on the willingness of the custodial parent.

 - In 2003, the U.S. and Egypt signed a Memorandum of Understanding that purportedly confirms both countries' commitment to facilitating parental access to children in the other country.
 However, the Memorandum does nothing but provide for the possibility of some access in Egypt.
 It does not address international child abduction.
 In practice it has no teeth and is relatively meaningless.

 - In July 2021, the U.S. Embassy in Cairo delivered a demarche notifying the Egyptian government that the Department had cited Egypt in the 2021 Annual Report for demonstrating a pattern of noncompliance and once again requesting Egypt's assistance with resolving reported cases.
 Similar diplomatic protests have been issued in several prior years, with no resulting change in Egypt's policies.